Putnami

 Create a project

-putnami init --workspace my-project --project my-app --extension ts
+putnami init --project api --extension ts

 This sets up everything you need: